typesafedev/DDDTypescriptTalk/0Introduction.md

 # Domain modelling with Typescript.
-This talk builds on top of Robert Freire's talk on DDD
+This talk builds on top of Robert Freire's talk on Domain Driven Design

 ## We will contrast DDD in typescript against C#

-## This talk stolen from Scott Wlaschin - I translated from F# to Typescript. fsharpforfunandprofit.com/ddd
+## This talk stolen from Scott Wlaschin - I translated it from F# to Typescript. fsharpforfunandprofit.com/ddd

 ## Font: FiraCode